 HOW TO: Setting up a company in Hong Kong

-Our guide below makes it easier to take the leap with an overview of everything you need to know about setting up a company in Hong Kong.
+While the company formation process may be complex, our guide below makes it easier to take the leap.
+Read on for a comprehensive overview of everything you need to know about setting up a company in Hong Kong.

 Hong Kong Market Profile

-Hong Kong is an important financial hub within the Asia Pacific (APAC) region that is renowned for its business-friendly taxation and regulatory environment.
+Hong Kong is an important financial hub within the Asia Pacific (APAC) region that is renowned for its business-friendly taxation and regulatory environment, making it fertile ground for business setup.
 Some of the key characteristics of the Hong Kong market include:

 - Office rental pricing: Average monthly rent for grade A office space in Hong Kong’s central district was $HK 1,807 per square metre for the first quarter of 2021.

 - Average office space density: 1sq m per person